 Note: This document contains side effect information about diroximel fumarate.
-Some of the dosage forms listed on this page may not apply to the brand name Vumerity.
+Some dosage forms listed on this page may not apply to the brand name Vumerity.

 Along with its needed effects, diroximel fumarate (the active ingredient contained in Vumerity) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking diroximel fumarate:

 - fever or chills

 - Back pain

 - hives, itching, or skin rash

 - large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs